 Most landlords require you to provide a notice of at least 60 calendar days before moving out.
 This provides them with enough time to find a new tenant for the property.
 You may also be required to give this notice in writing or via certified mail to avoid any disputes related to the date of the notice.
 Ask about it and read the clause in the lease carefully.

-Can any changes be made to the apartment?
+4. Can I make changes to the apartment?

 There may be certain restrictions on what you can and cannot do to the apartment.
 For example, you will likely not be able to –